Orders are not reaching your print provider

 Check whether the product is set to self-print

 Open the product in your dashboard and look at its fulfillment setting.
-If the product is set to self-print, Composerie does not send it to any print partner.
-That is by design: self-print orders are the ones you print and ship yourself.
+Self-print is a merchant-managed workflow, so inspect its output and fulfillment state separately.
 If this is what you wanted, there is nothing wrong, and you can follow self-print orders: print, ship, track instead.
 If you expected a provider to handle it, switch the product to a connected provider.

 Confirm a print provider is connected